Wellbeing and Faith

-Statistically we are showing a greater sense of community, general health and happiness at Strathcona.
-We are committed to constantly reflecting on what is working and what changes we can be make to improve outcomes in a rapidly changing world.
+Each part of the Wellbeing Program shows a greater sense of community, general health and happiness at Strathcona.
+We are committed to constantly reflecting on what is working and what changes we can make to improve outcomes in a rapidly changing world.

 At Strathcona we recognise that Spirituality is an important part of student wellbeing.
 We provide students with a variety of ways to explore faith as we are aware that each student is different and will engage with spirituality in unique ways.
 We are proud of our Baptist Heritage and embody Christian values such as forgiveness, compassion, and reconciliation.
 Students at Strathcona gather together for whole school Easter and Christmas Services where students practise creative worship through art, dance, music and generosity.
 Our School Chaplain offers Senior School Chapel Services and Christian Education classes to allow students to engage in current world issues through a lens of faith and biblical values.
 Strathcona’s Chaplain can preside over Weddings, Baptisms and Funerals for those within our Strathcona community.
 Our Junior school students have regular Assemblies and Christian Education classes as opportunities to learn from the reflections and teaching from our Junior School Chaplain to discern their own place within humanity.

 Strathcona offers several reflective spaces for students to pray and contemplate.
 These include, Lyle Chapel for class chapel services, the Theatrette for Year level Chapel services.
 We also have Bush chapel where student can sit in the midst of nature and daydream in their own time or within Christian Education lessons.
 Students also enjoy ‘prayer spaces’ where student can engage in meaningful activities related to forgiveness and reconciliation within stations set up in the chapel.